Netflix new series – Vikings Valhalla

 The Luggala Mountain itself is called Fancy Mountain which comes from the Irish Gaelic Fuinnse which means ash tree.
 The Estate and the mountain have been home to Ragnar and the crew filming many outdoor scenes from the TV show.
 However, it has also hosted films like Braveheart and Excalibur.

-Nuns Beach – Kerry – Viking’s Northumbrian scenes
+Nuns Beach – County Kerry – Viking’s Northumbria scenes

 There is an old legend attached to an area just around the corner from Nuns Beach called the Nine Daughters.
 The legend states that the 9 daughters of the Village Chief fell in love with Viking invaders.
 They had planned to run away with the Vikings but their father caught them and threw them and the Vikings into the blowhole where they drowned.